Hagith/grunt-tizen/HACKING.md

     npm install .

-If you want to run the test suites, you will need a global install of mocha:

-    npm install -g mocha

 # Build tasks

 grunt-tizen doesn't require any compilation, but does have a couple of tasks for developer use: